 The purpose of rehabilitation is to regain as much independence and confidence as possible.
 You might not be able to do exactly what you did before the stroke, as rehabilitation cannot cure damage to the brain, but it can help you to relearn how to make the best possible use of your body.

 Stroke can affect movement, the senses, feeding, emotions, other body functions and energy levels.
-Rehabilitation should be personalized to the induvial and may include various professionals, including doctors, nurses, physiotherapists, occupational therapists, dietitians, speech therapists, psychologists, and social workers.
-Read more in our stroke manual
+Rehabilitation should be personalised to the individual and may include various professionals, including doctors, nurses, physiotherapists, occupational therapists, dietitians, speech therapists, psychologists, and social workers.

 Aphasia is a communication problem where your ability to use and understand language is affected.
 It results from damage to the language areas in your brain.
-If you have aphasia you may have problems with understanding others when they talk, expressing your thoughts into the right words, reading, or writing.
-Download a booklet about aphasia form the South African Aphasia Group.
+If you have aphasia you may have problems with understanding others when they talk, expressing your thoughts into the right words, reading or writing.
+Download a booklet about aphasia from the South African Aphasia Group.

-Phone our health line to get lifestyle advice or assistance to find support services.
+Phone our head office on 021 422 1586 to get lifestyle advice or assistance to find support services.

 If you have had a stroke, you are at risk of having another stroke in the future.
-But remember, you can do a lot to stop them from happening again.
+But remember, you can do a lot to stop it from happening again.
 You can reduce the risk of having another stroke or TIA if you make some changes to your lifestyle and take the medicines that your doctor prescribes.
-Find out more about healthy living
+Even small changes can make a big difference!
+Find out more about healthy living.